Cinematography is the art and craft of making motion pictures by capturing a story visually.

 The Exposure Triangle is something every photographer and cinematographer needs to master.
 Download our FREE e-book to get in-depth explanations and tutorials on topics like aperture, ISO, shutter speed, and how to balance these settings to nail perfect exposure every time.

-For a general idea of the range in cinematography, we've collected shots from some of our favorite films and DPs using StudioBinder's shot list creator.
+For a general idea of the range in film cinematography, we've collected shots from some of our favorite films and DPs using StudioBinder's shot list creator.
 Click the image below to explore the collection – and you can even download a PDF for future reference and inspiration.

 What is Cinematography in Action? • Click to View the Shot List